Risk-Team/CAVAanalytics/README.md

 ```
 sudo docker pull docker.io/rso9192/cava:version2.0.1
-sudo docker run --rm \
-           -p 8888:8787 \
-           -e PASSWORD=password \
-           -v /path/to/local/directory:/home \
-           rso9192/cava:version2.0.1
+# ignore the messages about login
 ```
+Now run your image as below.
 Remember to replace **/path/to/local/directory** with the local directory on your host machine where you want to save your plots or data.
 For example, you can create a folder on your Desktop called CAVA_results.
 Then, you could run the above command as:

 ```
 sudo docker run --rm \